Science Journey: Snowballs in the Desert: Studying Climate Transitions in Earth's Deep Past

 How does Earth’s climate really work?
 Why does the climate change, and what does CO2 have to do with it?
 What are the extreme limits of Earth’s climate?

-This program will include a discussion of how geologists unravel the climate history of our planet and how that helps us respond to climate change today.
+This program includes a discussion of how geologists unravel the climate history of our planet and how that helps us respond to climate change today.

 In this video, Caltech graduate student Dustin Morris explains how Earth's climate functions and how it was pushed to the extreme millions of years ago during a time known as "Snowball Earth."